vvblist/vvblist.github.io/_gtfobins/Europa.md

   sql-injection: a
   command-injection: a
   authentication-bypass: a
+  public-exploit: a
   cron-scheduled-tasks: a
-  misconfiguration: a
-  broken-access-control: a
+  permissions: a
 subtechniques-spoiler:
+  mysql-injection: a
   command-injection: a
-  public-exploit: a
-  evil-regex: a
   auth-bypass-via-sql-injection: a
+  preg-replace-exploit: a
   cronjob: a
-  mysql-injection: a
+  insecure-permissions: a

 ---